icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Global Urban Street Networks](https://geoffboeing.com/publications/street-network-models-indicators-world/) - Ready‐to‐use global street network models and calculated indicators in a GIS format.
 Additional Information: [Geopackage Download](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/E5TPDQ)
 - [Rapid Transit Database](https://www.itdp.org/rapid-transit-database/) - Collection of all rapid transit corridors worldwide, including bus rapid transit, light rail, and subway, published by the Institute for Transportation & Development Policy.
 - [Transit Equity Dashboards](https://dashboard.transitcenter.org/) - Equity analysis of transit systems in seven (and counting) US cities, published by TransitCenter.
+- [Accessibility Observatory](http://access.umn.edu/data/datasets/) - As part of the Access Across America series the Accessibility Observatory at UMN evaluates accessibility in major U.S. metropolitan areas.
+It is the most detailed evaluation to date of access to jobs by auto, transit, bike, and walk and it enables direct comparison of the accessibility performance of America's largest metropolitan areas.
+Reports are published annually, and select data sets are available through the University of Minnesota's Digital Conservatory.

 ## Vendor Data Resources
 Vendors that can provide purchased or licensed data for a variety of uses.